 Your project maybe the best thing we’ve been involved with, however it could be completely unsuitable for us – asking us to invest a significant amount of money in legal fees up front just to find out is in our opinion asking a lot and we're pretty sure no clients will stick around if we send over a legal bill before we’ve even started!

 We do this for a living!

 At the first stages of the relationship, your project specification should be able to be communicated to us without the need for specific, commercially sensitive information being revealed to us.
 If you have an existing project you need help upon, we need to be able to see the code and it’s workings to see if we can take it on or not – we don’t need legal agreements getting in the way of this at this stage.

 We're professionals in this industry and treat all project enquiries 100% confidentially.
 Even if the conversation does not go past the early stages, what is discussed goes no further than our offices.

-Asking us to sign a significant legal document before we've even had a chance to have a proper chat with you about the project is a big step and one we cannot afford to undertake.
+Asking us to sign a significant legal document (yes even your one page NDA is a legal document) before we've even had a chance to have a proper chat with you about the project is a big step and one we cannot afford to undertake.

 The agreement may impact on our existing clients

 Many confidentially agreements or NDA's have non-compete clauses or broad claims over intellectual property rights included.
 We work with a wide range of clients across many industries and it's very difficult to guarantee that using industry best practices to design and build websites and applications won't at some point be considered competing with whatever might be involved in your idea or requirements down the line.
 We don't know at this stage what technology or code we might ultimately use if we work together and how that might affect our existing client base.